Skip to Content

 Common uses of sidewalk chalk

 Sidewalk chalk is used for many different purposes, including advertisement.
 It’s often found at events to attract people to a booth or table.
-It’s also used for chalk art by some sidewalk artists.
+Some sidewalk artists also use it for chalk art.

 Sidewalk chalk is also commonly used at charity runs, like the Color Run.
-Participants can buy colored powder and throw it on themselves, turning them into living artwork for the 5k run.
+Participants can buy colored powder and throw it on themselves, turning it into living artwork for the 5k run.

 See Related: Best Erosion Control Products